swiftlang/swift/docs/TypeChecker.rst

   to an archetype.
 This is a very specific kind of constraint that is only used for calls to operators in protocols.

+**ApplicableFunction**
+  An applicable function requires that both types are function types with the same input and output types.
+Note, that it does not require the type attributes to match.

 Constraint Generation
 ``````````````````````````
 The process of constraint generation produces a constraint system